19hours/sg-statutes/Acts/Nanyang Technological University (Corporatisation) Act.md

 ## PART III

-TRANSFER OF PROPERTY, rights, LIABIliTIES, EMPLOYEES, etc., TO UNIVERSITY COMPANY
+TRANSFER OF PROPERTY, RIGHTS, LIABILITIES, EMPLOYEES, ETC., TO UNIVERSITY COMPANY

 ### Transfer to university company of property, rights and liabilities

-12\.—(1) On the appointed day, such property, rights and liabilities comprised in the undertaking of the predecessor university as may be determined by the Minister and agreed to by the Minister for Finance shall, by virtue of this section and without further assurance, act or deed, be transferred to and vest in the university company.
+12\.—(1) On 1st April 2006, such property, rights and liabilities comprised in the undertaking of the predecessor university as may be determined by the Minister and agreed to by the Minister for Finance shall, by virtue of this section and without further assurance, act or deed, be transferred to and vest in the university company.

 (2) Any property which by any scheme, will or other instrument or otherwise was held upon trust for any specific foundation or object of the predecessor university and which has been transferred to or vests in the university company by virtue of subsection (1) shall, after such transfer or vesting, be held upon trust for and applied as far as possible to the like foundation or object of the university company.